What Happens To Your CPF When You Pass Away?

 - If the deceased is a Singapore Citizen/ Permanent Resident, there is nothing you need to do.

-CPF board is automatically notified when the you register his death.
+CPF board is automatically notified upon the death of the individual.

 Central Provident Fund Board